Yates 2L Thrive Natural All Purpose Hose On Liquid Plant Food

 Seed should be sown directly into the area where the plants will grow.
 Put a few seeds in each hole and, as they develop, prick out the weaker ones.

 If growing in pots or trays, plant in a quality seed-raising mix and keep warm, ensuring they are protected from frost.
-When planting out, avoid root disturbance.
+When planting out, avoid disturbing the roots.

 Seedlings can be prone to fungal problems, so watch them carefully, and treat as required with a fungicide.